-A salt water pool cell converts salt in the water into low levels of chlorine by breaking down the salt molecules.
-The electrolytic cell is part of a salt water system that often includes a control panel where it can be monitored and programmed to produce a desired level of chlorine depending on demand.
-In some models all the programming can be done on the cell itself and doesn't require a control panel for operation.
-The process of creating chlorine naturally from salt present in the pool water is the same regardless of the model you choose.
+A salt water pool cell or chlorine generator is what converts pool salt into low levels of bacteria fighting chlorine by breaking down the salt molecules.
+The cell is part of a salt water system that often includes a control panel where it can be monitored and programmed to produce a desired level of chlorine depending on demand.
+In some models the controls are located directly on the cell itself and don't require a control panel for operation.
+The process of creating chlorine naturally from salt present in the pool water is the same regardless of the type you choose.

-Chlorination technology has been around for decades but it wasn't until recently that it became affordable enough to mass produce for residential pool owners around the world.
-It's estimated that over 2 million pool owners have switched to salt water in the last 25 years.
+Automatic chlorination technology has been around for decades but it wasn't until recently that it became affordable and eventually mass produces for residential pool owners around the world.
+It's estimated that over 2 million pool owners have switched to salt water instead of chemical chlorine in the last 25 years.
 This switch is likely due to the many benefits including less pool maintenance, reduced operating costs and of course the silky soft water.

 Keeping your salt level within recommended range, ORP in check and other chemicals balanced will help ensure the cell works optimally and will prevent scale buildup that can form when a pool is out of balance.
 In the event that the cell does need cleaning we've put together a step-by-step process to follow when cleaning and maintaining your salt water pool cell.
 We've also listed our top rated pool cells that are available on the market today based on performance, longevity and overall quality.

 A cell will require cleaning at least once a season but if your pool is not balanced properly it can be required more often.
-It's recommended that you check your cell every 2-3 months until you have a good grasp on the system and balancing.
+It's recommended that you check your cell every 2 to 3 months until you have a good grasp on the system and balancing.
 Most systems have a built in monitor that will notify when the cell needs to be inspected similar to the check oil gauge on your vehicle.
-It's usually set to be checked every 400-500 operating hours.
+It's usually set to be checked every 400 to 500 operating hours.
 There are some great products available that will help you automate your pool including chemistry adjustments.

 In some models you will find a self-cleaning feature that cleans the cell while the system is running.
-This feature is a definite positive but we still recommend checking the cell periodically to ensure the plates are free of scale or build up.
-Scale and other mineral deposits can develop on the titanium plates with an unbalanced pool.
+This feature is a definite positive but we still recommend checking the cell periodically to ensure the plates are free of scale or build up and other mineral deposits that can develop on the titanium plates over time.
 As these minerals build up the cell loses its effectiveness to convert chlorine so it’s important to ensure the cell stays as clean as possible all season long.